The Empowerment Scholarship Account (ESA) Explained

 The child has been identified as having a disability

-The student is required to have been enrolled in public school for the last 100 days of the previous school year
+The student is required to have been enrolled in public school for at least 100 days of the prior school year

 The student has received a scholarship from an STO under Lexie’s Law (read more about that here)